susyhaga/Challanges/README.md

 # Coding Challenges

 Every developer needs to build their skills and coding challenges are a good way to do this.
-This repo is an example that I provide for students to show them,
+This repo is an example that I provide for you to show them,

 * a sample structure for their repo,
 * demonstrate some challenges and solutions in various languages,